 You find impeccable service in luxury resorts, that goes without saying…or it should.
 To me, what distinguishes a Luxury resort from a Luxury experience is the genuine courtesy of the people who really make you feel like you are very welcome, but as a human being instead of just a paying client.
 That is rarer to find, and is what I believe to be the game changer, alongside the beautiful property, the high standard of amenities, and cuisine.
 And it must be said that NIZUC is one of these places.

 The best part (or one of the best) is the Spa “Espa”.
 I was told it is one of the most popular in Cancun, but it’s one of those things that you don’t actually believe until you try it, if you know what I mean.
 Besides, it is a very personal experience.
-I didn’t have any intention of going, if I am honest, but my friend surprised me with a gift certificate for the spa circuit, while she was taking a full body massage.
+I didn’t have any intention of going if I am honest, but my friend surprised me with a gift certificate for the spa circuit, while she was taking a full body massage.
 Both of us were ecstatic.
-The energising treatment, where you alternate hot sauna and cold water, lasted 1 hour, it was regenerating, and one of the best we have ever experienced.
+The energizing treatment, where you alternate hot sauna and cold water, lasted 1 hour, it was regenerating, and one of the best we have ever experienced.
 My friend was also extremely satisfied with the treatment.
 You have real therapy experts there; a plus that is very much appreciated, especially when the weather is not exactly what you expected.

 It was indeed a memorable luxury experience, an unforgettable place to spend my birthday with loving friends.